ros-workshop/manipulation/README.md

 The arm will have a Robotiq 2F85 (Which stands for 2 Finger 85mm Span) gripper, or an End Effector [EEF], and a Microsoft Kinect V2 RGBD camera attached.
 Similar to the previous sessions, we will simulate our robot using Gazebo.

+**<span style="color:red">Known Issue</span>**
+The simulation will sometimes glitch and send the robot into a folded configuration somewhere else in Gazebo.
+You will need to kill the ROS stack and start again if this is the case.

 The package `ur_gazebo` in the `universal_robots` directory contains a simulation launch file for us already.
 Explore the package, and any others you want to see before we dive in, and find a launch file which you believe is the correct entry point/top level launch file.